-Yesterday I discovered that there is a flying freehold issue on a house I have offered on two weeks back in what should have been a quick, chain free conveyancing.
-Princes Risborough is the location of the property.
+Yesterday I discovered that there is a flying freehold element on a property I have offered on two weeks back in what was supposed to be a simple, chain free conveyancing.
+Princes Risborough is where the house is located.
 What do you suggest?

 Flying freeholds in Princes Risborough are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Princes Risborough you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Even though you don't necessarily need a conveyancing solicitor in Princes Risborough you must be sure that your lawyer goes through the deeds thoroughly.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Princes Risborough may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 In my capacity as executor for the estate of my grandmother I am disposing of a property in Cardiff but live in Princes Risborough.
 My lawyer (based 260 miles from meneeds me to sign a stat dec ahead of completion.
 Could you suggest a conveyancing practitioner in Princes Risborough to attest this legal document for me?

 Technically speaking you should not be required to have the documents witnessed by a conveyancing solicitor.
 Ordinarily any notary public or qualified solicitor will suffice regardless of whether they are Princes Risborough based